thetolkienblackguy/EntraAuthenticationMetrics/readme.md

 2. **Email Functionality**
    - Requires application (not delegated) permissions
    - Mail.Send permission must be granted at application level
-   - From address must be authorized in tenant

 3. **Large Environment Considerations**
    - Progress bars displayed for large queries
    - Consider filtering for better performance
-   - Use CSV export for large data sets

 ## License